 - A Proposed Method for Measuring Customer Orientation of Companies in the Freight Transport Sector; Albert Mancera, ETH Zürich, Thorsten Klaas, Ulrich Weidmann, Andrew Nash; Session 754: Current Research in Freight Planning and Logistics; 3:45 – 5:30 pm, Convention Center, Hall E (Poster).

-The article that Dr. Felix Laube and I wrote about the advanced railway TMS being developed for Banedanmark was just published in the Japanese railway journal: Rolling Stock & Technology (Number 231).
+Banedanmark is installing ETCS on the Danish railway network.
+In addition to providing safety, data from the ETCS will be used in a new traffic control system (TMS) to improve the quality of railway service.
+Here’s a link to the article Dr. Felix Laube and I wrote about the advanced railway TMS being developed for Banedanmark.
+The article was just published in the Japanese railway journal: Rolling Stock & Technology (Number 231).
 They did a nice job including graphics from the presentation Dr. Laube made in Japan with the text.